 Become a Peer Consultant

-If this experience sounds interesting to you, consider applying to take part in our seminar, Writing Center Theory and Pedagogy, a four-credit course offered each spring through the Education Department.
-The seminar is a prerequisite for working in the Writing Center, and students may enroll in the course only by invitation after completing an application and interview process.
+If this experience sounds interesting to you, consider applying to take part in our seminar, EDU406: Writing Center Theory and Pedagogy, a four-credit course offered each spring through the Education Department.
+The seminar is a prerequisite for working in the Writing Center, and students may enroll in the course when invited by the Director, after completing an application and interview process.
 Once they have finished the seminar successfully, participants are invited to apply for work in the Writing Center for the following year.

 We welcome applications from students of all majors and interests.

 To become a peer writing consultant beginning in Fall 2022, please follow the application process outlined below.

 Questions?
 Contact the Writing Center by email or call 410.778.7262.
 We're happy to hear from you!
 See the bottom of this page for FAQ.

 - Send an email to firstname.lastname@example.org, attaching a brief academic writing sample.

 - This might be an essay you have written for a recent class that you feel represents your work as an academic writer.
 A sample of 3-4 pages is sufficient.